aglushkov/serega/README.md

 Automatically preloads associations to serialized objects.

-It takes all defined preloads from serialized attributes (including attributes from serialized relations), merges them into single associations hash and then uses ActiveRecord::Associations::Preloader to preload associations to objects.
+It takes all defined preloads from serialized attributes (including attributes from serialized relations), merges them into a single associations hash, and then uses ActiveRecord::Associations::Preloader to preload associations to objects.

 ```ruby